raystack/optimus/README.md

 $ ./optimus serve
 ```

 `serve` command has few required configurations that needs to be set for it to start.
-Configuration can either be stored
-in `.optimus.yaml` file or set as environment variable.
 Read more about it in [getting started](https://odpf.github.io/optimus/docs/getting-started/configuration).

 ## Compatibility